Alumni Hall of Fame

-Above, Class of 2019 inductee Mansa Wakili talks to students at Raytown South High.
+Above, Class of 2020/21 inductee Mark Condon talks to students at Raytown High School

 Who operates the program?

 The program was developed by a planning committee of representatives from the school district, Raytown Chamber of Commerce, PTA, the Raytown Retired Teachers and School Personnel Association and the Raytown Educational Foundation.
-The Committee is now led by Sara Stewart, Retired District Activities Director; Cathy Allie, Retired Director of Communications and Community Relations; and Danielle Nixon, Director of Communications and Community Relations.
+The Committee is now led by Sara Stewart, Retired District Activities Director; Cathy Allie, Retired Director of Communications and Community Relations; and the District's Office of Communications and Community Relations.

 How are the inductees selected?

 Honorees will be selected by a committee through a nomination process.
 Candidates must be at least 30 years of age at the application deadline.
 Nominees may be living or deceased.
-The nomination process for the Raytown Schools Alumni Hall of Fame class of 2022 will begin in February of 2021.
-Check back for a downloadable nomination form in February 2021.
+The nomination process for the Raytown Schools Alumni Hall of Fame class of 2023 will begin in February of 2022.
 A complete nomination form is required for consideration.

 A sub-committee of the planning committee uses a matrix to determine the list of winners.